Vampire in Brooklyn: Box office

 Vampire in Brooklyn was released in the United States and Canada on October 27, 1995.
 During its opening weekend it grossed a total of $7 million from 2,307 theaters—an average of $3,053 per theater—making it the third-highest-grossing film of the weekend, behind Get Shorty ($10.2 million) in its second week of release, and the debuting Powder ($7.1 million).
 In its second weekend, Vampire in Brooklyn fell to the number 5 position with a $4.4 million gross—a 37.6% drop from the previous week—placing it behind the debut of Fair Game ($4.9 million) and ahead of the debuting Home for the Holidays ($4 million).
 By its third weekend, Vampire in Brooklyn fell to the number 9 position with a $2.3 million gross, placing it behind Seven ($2.5 million), in its eighth week of release, and ahead of Gold Diggers: The Secret of Bear Mountain ($1.6 million), in its second.
 Vampire in Brooklyn left the top ten highest-grossing films by its fourth weekend with a gross of $1 million.

 In total, Vampire in Brooklyn grossed $19.8 million, making it only the 82nd-highest-grossing film of 1995 in the United States and Canada.
 Outside of the United States and Canada, Vampire in Brooklyn is estimated to have grossed a further $15.2 million, giving it a worldwide total gross of $35 million.
 While not a total flop, Vampire in Brooklyn failed to meet expectations in terms of box office performance, especially for a film with such notable names attached.
-Its quick decline in the rankings, coupled with a weak domestic gross, suggests that its mixed critical reception likely contributed to a lack of sustained interest.